Ranjandas/shikari-scenarios/scenarios/nomad-consul-secure/README.md

 # Scenario: Nomad Consul Quickstart

 This scenario deploys both Nomad and Consul with ACLs and TLS in place.
-This scenario is useful when you have to play around the features of Nomad (with or without Consul).
+It is useful when you have to play around with Nomad's features (with or without Consul).

-This scenario also supports Consul Workload Identity and is enabled by default when the Nomad version is `>=1.8.0`.
-If you would like to disable Workload Identity configuration with versions `>=1.8.0`, please pass `-e NOMAD_CONSUL_WI=false` with `shikari create`.
+It also supports Consul Workload Identity and is enabled by default when the Nomad version is `>=1.8.0`.
+If you need to disable Workload Identity configuration with versions `>=1.8.0`, please pass `-e NOMAD_CONSUL_WI=false` with `shikari create`.

 ## Prerequsites